 Restless legs and migraines have started increasing in severity and frequency again and I know this is down to the drop in nutrients again due to the restrictive diet.
 The aim is to get my foods back in asap and get those nutrients back up and I fully expect those to symptoms to reduce once more.

 The mouth has never started healing yet – it is my bete noir.
 I tried a little bit of chocolate and three small sips of coffee last week and my jaw jammed shut for a week.
 I kid you not: at one point I was squashing banana through my teeth in the middle of the night as I was so hungry!
 Really.
 Not.
 Pleasant.
 It was almost saying: ‘hang on, stop putting stuff in here; we’re not ready yet!’
 Ok, I’ve got the message and will wait a while longer.
 I think it is now 6-7 weeks on core diet and it normally takes about 10-12 weeks in most people who are able to take glutamine etc, so I can’t expect speedy miracles!

 That said, I have invented a visualisation to try.
 I am doing daily imagining of the whole digestive tract being cooled and soothed by a chilled blue drink to lower inflammation, a little minion in the control centre in my head switching the leaky gut switch to ‘lock’ again, watching the tight junctions in my gut close tight and seeing the villi growing fully again so I can absorb better!
 Let’s hope that speeds things up.
-I really need to get Julie to do a couple of sessions with me as that is normally stronger.

 Feeling great – cranio-sacral therapy

 Underneath all that, though, I actually feel the best in myself I have felt for a very long time.
 I had cleared an awful lot of emotional junk with my hypno/trauma therapy and retrained my brain to think about food and life nicely again.